jimr/deba-bocho/README.rst

 - handle non-A4 aspect ratio input documents ✓
 - optionally apply transforms:

-  - affine ✓ (basic, subtle, non-configurable)
+  - affine ✗ (abandoned in favour of vertical / horizontal shear effects)
+  - shear ✓ (applied by creating simplified affine transforms)
+  - stretch (can be achieved in a similar fashion to shear)
   - perspective

 - ensure sliced PNGs are large enough when custom width / height are specified